 • Use our online Health Content Library to research conditions, tests, treatments, medications, etc.• Subscribe to HealthMatters, a free e-mail alert service provides medical news and UK HealthCare event notices in your area of interest.• Follow us on Facebook and Twitter.• Ask for UK House Calls to be delivered to your home monthly.• Search the UK HealthCare YouTube channel.• Visit the Don & Cathy Jacobs Health Education Center, UK Chandler Hospital.• Call UK Health Connection for health information, physician referrals or to schedule an appointment: 800-333-8874.

-he total artificial heart (TAH) is a mechanical device designed to replace the lower two chamber of the heart (ventricles) that pump blood to the lungs and then out to the body.
-Learn more »
+The total artificial heart (TAH) is a mechanical device designed to replace the lower two chamber of the heart (ventricles) that pump blood to the lungs and then out to the body.
+Learn more about TAH »

 800-333-8874 (toll free)